cfindlayisme/factorio-docker/README.md

-This repo contains two docker images for factorio.
+This repository contains two docker images for factorio.
 One is a simple vanlla image, and the other contains a backup script that will backup the config and world regularly to a GCP bucket.
 Overall cost works to pennies per month CAD.

 ## Vanilla (Dockerfile)
 Mount the folder /config and put these two folders in it: